jschwarzwalder/aws-sdk-php/docs/guide/handlers-and-middleware.rst

         'region'  => 'us-west-2'
     ]);

-    // Create a history container to store the history data.
+    // Create a history container to store the history data
     $history = new History();

-    // Add the history middleware that uses the history container.
+    // Add the history middleware that uses the history container
     $ddb->getHandlerList()->appendSign(Middleware::history($history));

-An ``Aws\History`` history container will store 10 entries by default before purging entries.
-The number of entries can be customized by passing in the number of entries to persist to the constructor.
+An ``Aws\History`` history container stores 10 entries by default before purging entries.
+You can customize the number of entries by passing in the number of entries to persist to the constructor.

 .. code-block:: php

-    // Create a history container that stores 20 entries.
+    // Create a history container that stores 20 entries
     $history = new History(20);

-You can inspect the history container after executing requests that pass a the history middleware.
+You can inspect the history container after executing requests that pass the history middleware.

 .. code-block:: php

-    // The object is countable, returning the number of entries in the container. count($history);
+    // The object is countable, returning the number of entries in the container count($history);

-    // The object is iterable, yielding each entry in the container. foreach ($history as $entry) {
+    // The object is iterable, yielding each entry in the container foreach ($history as $entry) {
-        // You can access the command that was executed. var_dump($entry['command']);
+        // You can access the command that was executed var_dump($entry['command']);
-        // The request that was serialized and sent. var_dump($entry['request']);
+        // The request that was serialized and sent var_dump($entry['request']);
-        // The result that was received (if successful). var_dump($entry['result']);
+        // The result that was received (if successful) var_dump($entry['result']);
-        // The exception that was received (if a failure occurred). var_dump($entry['exception']);
+        // The exception that was received (if a failure occurred) var_dump($entry['exception']);
     }

     // You can get the last Aws\CommandInterface that was executed.
 This method
-    // will throw if no commands have been executed.
+    // will throw an exception if no commands have been executed.
     $command = $history->getLastCommand();

     // You can get the last request that was serialized.
-This method will throw
+This method will throw an exception
     // if no requests have been serialized.
     $request = $history->getLastRequest();

     // You can get the last return value (an Aws\ResultInterface or Exception).
-    // The method will throw if no value has been returned for the last
+    // The method will throw an exception if no value has been returned for the last
     // executed operation (e.g., an async request has not completed).
     $result = $history->getLastReturn();